 The Navy is more than ships, submarines, and aircraft at sea.
 Hundreds of naval shore facilities worldwide.
 These shore-based facilities are like small cities with hospitals, airfields, power plants, housing, stores, office buildings, and much more-make up the fleet support establishment.

 You'll work in a variety of locations around the world in highly visible positions supervising skilled personnel.
 From the very beginning, you'll get engineering management experience, responsibility, and authority far exceeding that offered by a private firm.
 As a Civil Engineer Corps officer, you may work in any or all of the following three areas:

 More than $4 billion worth of design and construction is performed every year by civilian construction and engineering firms under Navy contracts.
 These contracts will be your responsibility as the primary contact between the contractor and the Navy.
 You'll review designs and prepare, solicit and award contract bid packages.
 You'll supervise construction, identify problems and devise solutions.
 Navy Civil Engineers also negotiate technical and financial modifications to contracts and approve completed work.

 You'll operate and maintain the complex facilities and utility systems at shore activities by managing a large and diverse workforce of civilian and military personnel.
-At public works departments and centers, you'll approve and execute the designs of trained engineering staffs.
-In facilities management, you'll identify, analyze, plan, budget, schedule and execute needed work and repair.
+At public works departments and centers, you'll approve and execute the designs of trained engineering staff.
+In facilities management, you'll identify, analyze, plan, budget, schedule, and execute needed work and repair.
 Planning future requirements of naval facilities is a major responsibility.